sungchun/shipwrecked/README.md

   1. Click the button labeled ‘Code’
   2.Click the ‘Download ZIP’ button on the dropdown menu.

+## Running the App

+Once you have downloaded to game files, to run it in your browser you must follow the following steps:
+1. Navigate to the 'client' directory in your terminal and run the command 'yarn', this will install all dependencies.
+2. In the root directory ('shipwrecked') terminal run the command 'python3 manage.py runserver'.
+3. Navigate back to the 'client' directory and run the command 'yarn start'.
+4. Go to localhost:3000 in your browser and you should see the project.

 ## Goal and Timeframe:

 The goal of this project was to create a web app with full CRUD functionality using Django REST framework and a React frontend.
 The time frame was 10 days.